Rainbow-Dreamer/sf2_loader/README.md

 ### Linux

-You can download the Linux compatible version of sf2_loader from [release page](https://github.com/Rainbow-Dreamer/sf2_loader/releases/latest) of this project.

-Open terminal in the folder `sf2_loader (for Linux)`, firstly run `pip install midiutil`, and then run `sudo python setup.py install` to install this package.

-(some of the codes are changed for Linux compatible version of this pakcage for compatibility, so you cannot use pip to install this package, because that will install the version for Windows)
+You can use pip to install this sf2 loader, which is the same as in Windows.

 Then, there are some important and necessary steps to configure this package in order to use it on Linux: